CSE2307SP26/project-vigneshmustafaporter/README.md

 ## User stories Iteration 2
 1. A bank customer should be able to have password protected accounts.
 (Mustafa)
 2. A bank teller can approve and/or deny customer transactions.
 (Mustafa)
+3. A bank account should have an account name to differentiate it.
+(Porter)
+4. A bank admin should be able to freeze a bank account.
+(Porter)

 ## What user stories were completed this iteration?